elena-apostol/SimpLex/README.md

 # SimpLex: a lexical text simplification tool
-Simplex is a text simplification architecture focusing on lexical text simplification using Machine Learning and Natural Language Processing techniques.
+SimpLex is a text simplification architecture focusing on lexical text simplification using Machine Learning and Natural Language Processing techniques.

 # Usage